 A student-athlete that does not report his/her violation of the Athletic Code of Conduct may have a loss of participation of twenty percent (20%) of interscholastic contests in the next sport season in which the student-athlete participates.
 (The student-athlete must complete the entire season or the penalty will be assessed on the next sport season in which the student-athlete participates.)
-Prior to any future participation, the student-athlete must complete a professional assessment (at student's expense) and attend the Insight program as scheduled by the school.
+Prior to any future participation, the student-athlete must complete a professional assessment (at student's expense) and attend drug and alcohol awareness sessions as deemed appropriate by the school.